Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Dear [Hiring Manager’s Name],

-I believe that my skills as well as my experience make me a good candidate for this position.
-I would appreciate the opportunity to discuss further with you about how I can add value in your organisation.
+I am certain that my qualifications and experiences make me a suitable candidate for this role.
+I would love the opportunity to discuss further with you about how I can contribute in your organisation.

 Sincerely,